 - the complainant be reimbursed for their reasonable expenses in connection with making the complaint.

 6. Procedures for suspected misuse of information

-Where a privacy breach includes a suspected misuse of information, General Counsel will consider whether it is appropriate to refer the matter to the Queensland Police Service prior to commencing any disciplinary investigation.
+Where a privacy breach includes a suspected misuse of information, General Counsel will consider whether it is appropriate to refer the matter to the Crime and Corruption Commission and/or the Queensland Police Service prior to commencing any disciplinary investigation.
 Considerations will include:

 - the accessibility of the confidential information

 - whether any personal benefit, financial gain or commercial advantage was obtained from access to the information

 - the number of alleged breaches

 |Immediately notify manager on becoming